Vicky Hill (Director)

 Vicky worked at Central Lakes Physio for over 6 years before buying it in 2015.
 Originally from Scotland, Vicky trained at Queen Margaret University in Edinburgh.
 On graduating she worked in The Royal Infirmary of Edinburgh, gaining valuable experience in all major areas of physiotherapy.
 She came to New Zealand whilst traveling for what was meant to be 6 months, fell in love with Wanaka, and never left!

-Vicky has a Masters qualification in Physiotherapy endorsed in Acupuncture.
-She has completed training in Mulligan physiotherapy, is a qualified Clinical Pilates instructor who runs regular studio and mat classes at the clinic, and conducts ACC return to work programmes.
+Vicky has a Masters qualification in Physiotherapy endorsed in acupuncture and a postgraduate certificate in vocational rehabilitation.
+She has completed training in Mulligan physiotherapy, is a Clinical Pilates instructor who runs regular studio and mat classes at the clinic, and conducts ACC return to work programmes.

 She is the only provider of Pinc and Steel Cancer Rehabilitation in the area, providing the people of Wanaka with the physical rehabilitation vital to enhancing cancer treatments and recovery.
 To complement this she has also trained in complete decongestive therapy for the treatment of Lymphoedema.